Sayad-Uddin-Tahsin/FileCrypter/README.md

 This project is licensed under the [`MIT License`](https://github.com/Sayad-Uddin-Tahsin/FileCrypter/blob/main/LICENSE).

 ## Contact
-If you have any questions, suggestions, or just want to say hi, feel free to reach out to us at our [Email](mailto:mr.pluto012@gmail.com?subject=GitHub%20Repository:%20FileCrypter&body=%0A%0A%0AThis%20mail%20has%20been%20sent%20after%20the%20redirection%20to%20Gmail%20from%20Github:%20https://github.com/Sayad-Uddin-Tahsin/FileCrypter).
+If you have any questions, suggestions, or just want to say hi, feel free to reach out to us at [Email](mailto:mr.pluto012@gmail.com?subject=GitHub%20Repository:%20FileCrypter&body=%0A%0A%0AThis%20mail%20has%20been%20sent%20after%20the%20redirection%20to%20Gmail%20from%20Github:%20https://github.com/Sayad-Uddin-Tahsin/FileCrypter).